 - Risk of misinformation or political capture.

-A market analyses also inform the preparedness plan and feasibility risk assessment (FRA), and identify key market indicators to monitor during response.
+A market analysis will inform the preparedness plan and feasibility risk assessment (FRA), and will identify key market indicators to monitor during the response.
 If a pre-crisis market analysis cannot be done as part of preparedness, a full market analysis must be implemented as soon as possible after the shock, to avoid delays in program implementation.

-- The capacity of market systems to cover the volume and diversity of the population’s needs during a crisis;
+- The capacity of market systems to cover the volume and diversity of the population’s needs during an identified crisis;

-- People’s access to markets during the crisis, especially safe and timely access for women and children;
+- People’s access to markets during the crisis especially women’s;

 - The impact of CARE’s intended humanitarian response on markets;